0-Blu/StikSource/README.md

 ### SwiftUI Example

-Here’s an example of how you can use **StikSource** to fetch and display data from a source URL.
+Here’s an example of how you can use **StikSource** to fetch and display data from a source URL, with navigation to view app details.

 ```swift
 import SwiftUI